 1. Not All UV Light Helps Indoor Air Quality

-Ultraviolet light is part of the light spectrum, and it is divided into three specific wavelengths.
+Ultraviolet light is part of the light spectrum and is divided into three specific wavelengths.
 Not all wavelengths of UV light clean the air.
 UV-A light is “black light” that makes some pigments glow.
 UV-B light is a higher wavelength than UV-A, and it is responsible for skin damage such as cancer and sunburns.
 UV-C is the type of ultraviolet light that is used for indoor air quality products.
-Much as UV-B damages the DNA of skin cells, UV-C damages the DNA of bacteria, mold spores, viruses and other tiny organisms.
+Much as UV-B damages the DNA of skin cells, UV-C damages the DNA of bacteria, mold spores, viruses, and other tiny organisms.
 When you use UV-C light in your HVAC system, it prevents the microscopic organisms from reproducing, and this reduces the levels of airborne particles in your home.

 2. Home Interiors Have Up to Five Times More Pollutants

-Sunlight not only keeps us warm and helps plants grow, but it also removes pollutants from the air.
+Sunlight not only keeps us warm and helps plants grow, but also removes pollutants from the air.
 The air inside our homes is not treated by sunlight, and a typical residence in Jacksonville has up to five times the airborne pollutants as the outside air.
 Some studies even show that homes can have up to 100 times more airborne particles compared to the outdoors.